 Digitnow’s cassette player fuses the past and present in one device.
 It’s a USB cassette player that converts your tapes to MP3.
 To get started: plug the cassette player into your PC or Mac, load a tape in, and press play.
 Next, you’ll hit “record” on the included software to turn your music into a digital format.
 You can also save everything as an MP3 and transfer it to your iPhone, Android, laptop, and other digital devices.

 They may have quietly taken a back seat to MP3s and streaming platforms, but CD players could be due for a comeback.
 This portable CD player comes equipped with Hi-Fi decoding technology, plus it’s MP3 compatible.
 It also has an LDC display, anti-shock protection, USB and battery charging capabilities, and an auxiliary jack to plug up to other devices.

 QFX has been a destination for high-quality electronics since 1985.
 The company has adapted with the times, introducing the Retro-39 Shoebox Tape Recorder by adding USB hardware to their tape recorders.
 The battery-operated tape player/recorder has a built-in-mic, a carry handle, and a headphone jack.

-If you really want to take it back then you might enjoy this tube radio.
-The FM radio is from 1959 but was modernized to include WiFi, a Bluetooth speaker system, and aux inputs.
+If you really want to take it back then you might enjoy this ultra-retro radio.
+It’s from 1952 but was modernized to include WiFi, a Bluetooth speaker system, and aux inputs.
 For a cheaper Bluetooth radio from the same era, check out the Philips Tube Amplifier Receiver.